Fl00rtje/household_calculator_backend/README.md

 # Flora's Household Calculator
 Welcome!
 Flora's household calculator is a hobby project.
 I got the idea of creating a calculating tool when I moved to a new apartment and was wondering what my new costs of housing were going to be.

+### What does the calculator do?
+You have to register with your name and e-mail.
+This way the calculator can connect your submitted costs to you.
+In the menu you can:
+1. View/Change/Delete personal details
+2. Register housing details or View/Change/Delete housing details if you have previously submitted them
+3. Register car details or View/Change/Delete car details if you have previously submitted them

+### To be continued
+I'd like to add costs for public transport, insurances and a general overview of all the costs in the future.

 ### How to start the project
 1. Create a new directory